The official blog of the Lung Institute.

 While serving the community for several decades, my father was exposed to a number of pollutants.
 Having never smoked in his life, we were all surprised to learn that he was having difficulty breathing.
 After taking him to the doctor, we discovered that he was living with a severe case of pulmonary fibrosis.
 For a few years now, I have watched my dad struggle with a condition that very literally, takes your breath away.
 Enough was enough.

 Researching the internet, I discovered a place that could help to promote the healing of tissue in my father’s lungs.
 For the man that gave me everything in my life, I knew this was my only chance to help him.
-Traveling to Tampa, Florida with my dad, we met with a Lung Institute physician who discussed stem cell therapy for pulmonary fibrosis.
-Using his own adult stem cells, his lungs could promote healing with new, healthy tissue.
+Traveling to Tampa, Florida with my dad, we met with a Lung Institute physician who discussed cellular therapy for pulmonary fibrosis.
+Using his own adult cells, his lungs could promote healing with new, healthy tissue.
 We decided to move ahead with the treatment.

-A year later, I’m happy to share with you that the stem cell treatment has been working for my dad.
+A year later, I’m happy to share with you that the cellular therapy has been working for my dad.
 He needs less oxygen and can actually take part in the activities that he enjoys.
 In fact, we are looking at getting a booster treatment in the next few months to build on his progress.
 To me, using my tax refund money for my family was a no-brainer.
 I’ve been able to spend more time with my dad and continue to watch him get better.
 Using your refund to help a loved one is a wonderful gift to offer.